 Make print purple instead of blue by making it a keyword again.

 I've been looking at purple print statements for seven years now so the shift to builtin-blue was jarring to me.
-Also, this syntax made print look purple before putting the parens on, then blue after, which made it even more unpleasant.master
+Also, this syntax made print look purple before putting the parens on, then blue after, which made it even more unpleasant.

 parent